-Further explanation on the credit lines are provided in Chapter VII.
-Financial statements, with 'Note 5: Notes to the consolidated financial statements' on page 205, 'T 5.9 Net interest expense' on page 209, 'T 5.27 Other non-current financial liabilities' on page 226 and 'T 5.16 Financial fixed assets and other noncurrent financial liabilities' on page 216.
-If the increase in interest rates results from an increase in the level of inflation, the indexation of the rental income also serves as a tempering factor, albeit only after the indexation of the lease agreements can be implemented, so that there is a delaying
+Further explanation on the credit lines are provided in Chapter VI.
+Financial Statements in 'Note 5: Notes to the consolidated financial statements' on page 216, 'T 5.9 Net interest expense' on page 220, 'T 5.29 Deferred taxes' on page 237 and 'T 5.16 Financial fixed assets and other non-current financial liabilities' on page 227.
+If the increase in interest rates results from an increase in the level of inflation, the indexation of the rental income also serves as a tempering factor, albeit only after the indexation of the lease agreements can be implemented, so that there is a delaying effect here.